 All Positive Behaviour Interventions should be recorded on ProMonitor using the relevant meeting template.
 A comment on ProMonitor should also be added to ensure all staff are aware of strategies to support and the student's agreed actions.
 Please add relevant Student Experience staff into any comments.
+See Appendix 1

-The Rewards and Consequences procedure can be found here.
-Sanctions should be avoided in the first 42 days unless there is clear misconduct, intervention should focus on coaching converstions which can be recorded in student meetings on ProMonitor.
+Sanctions should be avoided in the first 42 days unless there is clear misconduct, intervention should focus on coaching conversations which can be recorded in student meetings on ProMonitor